About the Nakiri

 About the handle

-The beautiful handles are made with extremely limited European Maple Burl dyed in a green and blue colour.
+The beautiful handles in this Mutsumi Hinoura Nakiri knife are made with extremely limited European Maple Burl dyed in a green and blue colour.
 The wood is dried for two years before it undergoes the process of stabilisation and colour dying.
 This ensures the wood is completely waterproof to avoid bacteria growth and is able to last generations.
-The stabilised premium-cut maple burl is cut into the octagonal shaped ambidextrous handle, giving you a firm grip on the knife.
+The stabilised premium-cut maple burl is cut into an octagonal shaped ambidextrous handle to give you a firm grip on the knife.

 Not only are the handles aesthetically pleasing, they are also light.
 This allows for maximum precision and more controlled movements during use.
 After all, maple wood is known for being a strong and durable wood with good resistance to decay.
 Overall, the knife is perfectly balanced and very light.